jhap1982/giveituruguay/2003/2003-02-05 - Palamalaguti, Bologna, Italy/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Suck My Kiss
+6. Suck My Kiss
-The Zephyr Song
+7. The Zephyr Song
-If You Have to Ask
+8. If You Have to Ask
-Hardcore Jollies tease
+9. Hardcore Jollies tease
-Otherside
+10. Otherside
-Latest Disgrace tease
+11. Latest Disgrace tease
-Parallel Universe
+12. Parallel Universe
-Don't Forget Me
+13. Don't Forget Me
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-I Could Have Lied
+16. I Could Have Lied
-Can't Stop
+17. Can't Stop
-Californication
+18. Californication
-Minor Thing
+19. Minor Thing
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-Me and My Friends
+22. Me and My Friends

 ## Notes